Jessicavazm/t3-revision-part1/README.md

 - It is defined using the function keyword (or arrow function syntax).
 - Functions are not tied to any object, though they can work with objects.
 - Function expressions => functions that are defined inside of the object.
 Parenthesis () are needed to call the function.
+- Characteristics of Functions:
+    - Functions are first-class citizens in JS
+        - Assigned to variables
+        - Passed as arguments to other functions
+        - Returned from functions
+    - Return (obvious one)
+    - Hoisting (Function declarations are hoisted to the top of their scope.
+This means you can call a function before it has been declared).
+    - Functions expressions doesn't allow hoisting feature.
+    - Scope (Global and Local)

 ### Arrow Function